Assessing the impact of ROL activity

 We expect that our research will allow better assessment about the ideal amount of contact time, the most appropriate content of the teaching material for different STEM subjects, and what works best with different age groups.

-For more information, please contact Helen Drummond, Assistant to the Chair of Science and Society, at firstname.lastname@example.org.
+For more information, please contact the outreach team at firstname.lastname@example.org.